aws/sagemaker-python-sdk/src/sagemaker/rl/README.rst

 Required arguments
 ~~~~~~~~~~~~~~~~~~

 The following are required arguments to the ``RLEstimator`` constructor.
-When you create a RLEstimator object, you must include
+When you create an instance of RLEstimator, you must include
 these in the constructor, either positionally or as keyword arguments.

 -  ``entry_point`` Path (absolute or relative) to the Python file which